rches/technical_paymerang/README.md

 -   Indentified the necessary array functions to make a copy of the data and not mutate it.
 This is important!

 -   Origianlly when reading the insructions, I thought about displaying 6 customer cards per page.
 When rereading, I believe I misread, and the expectation was to have one page display the three sections of data (Payee, Payment, Remittance).
 Instead of removing the function taht parsed that logic, I decided to keep it in but change the params to display only one set of data at a time.
 Should there be a need to see a multi-view in the future, the logic is there and can be altered quickly.
 Plus, it was fun.

+2/11/2020 - Converting back to a paginated view with multiple displays per page.
+I think I'm overthinking this and could easily be wrong, but pagination means pagination with multiple items per page so we'll go with that.

+The layout is cleaned up tremendously tonight and we are finalizing some small touches.

+This is the first time I'm using useState.
+I've avoided this for so long, but the syntax is really clean and allowing the ability to add state to functional components after they've been built is SUCH A RELIEF!
+I'm loving this, and this was one of my hangups about learning hooks.
+Really excited to explore that topic now!

+Lastly, I think some ignorance in how the data is used.
+Learning about who is using this data and how it's put to use would give me insight into how best to display it.
+Right now, this makes the most sense, but I would love to learn more about how these are all linked.